 According to Dr. Reale, these results may have been driven in part by the hospitals’ comprehensive approach to preventing the spread of COVID-19.
 The Brigham implemented a wide variety of safety measures to provide the safest possible environment, including daily screening of all employees, patients and visitors for symptoms.
 This spring, the Brigham also implemented a universal masking policy for all patients and providers.
 This masking policy was proven to dramatically lower transmission rates in a recent study led by the Brigham.

-We now have important evidence that shows that in-person health care for pregnant patients doesn’t affect risk of infection.
+We now have important evidence that shows that in-person health care for pregnant patients didn’t affect risk of infection.
 This should help reassure the public and show that necessary care should be done and can be done safely at the Brigham.

-Safe Care at the Brigham During the COVID-19 Pandemic
+Seeking Prenatal Care During the COVID-19 Pandemic

 The Brigham investigators note that the study’s patient population included pregnant patients but that their results might extend to other patients.
 Many patients have been avoiding necessary medical care because they’re afraid of contracting the disease in a health care setting.

-“Our study provides important evidence that in-person health care for pregnant patients doesn’t affect risk of infection, and we have every reason to think that our findings translate to other patient populations,” says Dr. Reale.
+“Our study provides important evidence that in-person health care for pregnant patients didn’t affect risk of infection, and we have every reason to think that our findings translate to other patient populations,” says Dr. Reale.
 “This should help reassure the public and show that necessary care should be done and can be done safely at the Brigham.”